5004-SEA-Fa24-Geeng/bg-arena-planner-Strawbelly/Report.md

     ```
     Why would the order in which we checked matter (if it does matter)?
 Provide examples either way proving your point.

+    * The order we checked matter because `contains()` method checks whether a substring exists in the given string or not.
+Suppose we have a string that contains ">=" or "<=".
+If we check for ">" or "<" before ">=" or "<=", it will match the ">" or "<" condition first, leading to a wrong result.

 4. What is the difference between a List and a Set in Java?
 When would you use one over the other?
+    * Set in Java doesn't allow duplicates and the order of elements in the Set is not necessarily the same as the insertion order.
+    * List in Java allows duplicates and it maintains the insertion order.
+    * If we have duplicates, or we need to maintain the insertion order of elements, we should use List.
+If we need unique elements and don't care about the order, we should use Set.

 5. In [GamesLoader.java](src/main/java/student/GamesLoader.java), we use a Map to help figure out the columns.
 What is a map?
 Why would we use a Map here?

+    * Map stores key-value pairs, where each key maps a value.
+    * We use a Map to store GameData-index pairs to ensure that each column correctly matches its corresponding data in the CSV file.

 6. [GameData.java](src/main/java/student/GameData.java) is actually an `enum` with special properties we added to help with column name mappings.
 What is an `enum` in Java?
 Why would we use it for this application?

+    * `enum` in Java is a special class that stores a group of constants.
+    * We use it for this application because the columns in the CSV file is finite and will not change.